Midnighter/rfn-generation/README.rst

 If you install these libraries from system packages, please make sure to also install the `dev` packages as the headers are needed for compilation.

-* Boost_ namely: /algorithm, /random, /graph, /filesystem V3, /accumulators,
+* Boost_/ namely: algorithm, random, graph, filesystem V3, accumulators,
-  /pending/queue, /program_options
+  pending/queue, program_options
 * `GNU Scientific Library`__

 **Others:**